terrifricker/our-solar-system/README.md

-# recall-group
+# Our Solar System

-### A group project by the members of the discord server NASA API.
+### A collaboration by developers found around the world who found each other on Discord.

 A website for learning about our solar system.

 ## How to use 3D planet components 🧐